-Wood items become broken when affected by the "Double" call.
+Wood items become broken when affected by the "Double" or "Burn" calls.
 They become destroyed when affected by the "Triple", "Quad", or "Crush" calls.

 Metal

 Metal is used to create more traditional weapons; sturdy enough to facilitate a variety of combat abilities, but unfortunately incompatible with magic.